Seventh Grade Curriculum Overview

 - Homework and Assessments

-Seventh grade is a year of deep exploration of the theme of coming of age.
-Decision making, taking a stand, change, and society, are all explored in an array of literature genres.
-Continuing their work on providing textual evidence, students look at literary terms, such as symbolism and metaphor, and consider how these devices are employed to tell a story.
-In addition to traditional essays, students are provided alternative ways to showcase their understanding of their reading, including visual displays, cover redesigns, and creative writing.
+Seventh grade is a year of deep exploration of coming-of-age themes.
+Decision-making, taking a stand, change and society are all explored in an array of genres.
+Continuing their work on providing textual evidence, students explore how literary devices like symbolism and metaphor are used to tell a story.
+In addition to traditional essays, students are provided alternative opportunities to showcase their understanding of their reading, including visual displays, cover redesigns and creative writing.

-- Analyze text, cite textual evidence, determine an author's point of view, bias, or purpose in a text, identify and use literary elements with understanding
+- Analyze text, cite textual evidence, determine an author's point of view, bias, or purpose in a text

 - Write a range of texts for specific purposes and audiences; develop a thesis, cite evidence, demonstrate writer's craft following conventions of grammar, spelling and MLA format

 - Purple Hibiscus

 In 7th grade, students reinforce their basic computation skills and become familiar with the following: the properties of mathematics; the language of algebra; solving one-step, two-step, and multi-step equations; adding, subtracting, multiplying, and dividing rational numbers and integers; solving inequalities; graphing equations and inequalities; ratios; proportions; percents; powers, roots and the basics of functions.
 Students are formally introduced to the Algebra curriculum, with special emphasis on linear functions.
 As students learn about proportionality, slope, and functions, they learn to represent the linear functions in multiple ways: verbal descriptions, equations, tables and graphs.
 They also learn to model real‐world situations using linear functions in order to solve problems arising from the situations.

 Units of Study: